 Can You Be Perfect in this Lifetime?

 Within religious circles, there often is a word that pops up when sin is addressed in a certain individual’s life.
-Someone will say to the other that they need to be “perfect” before God.
+Someone will say to the other that they need to be 'perfect' before God.
 There is much truth to this statement, but many misunderstand what Biblical perfection means.
-The common defence to the one calling for “perfection” is that we are all sinners and we will continue to sin till Christ returns.
-They will say, “Do you not sin?” or, “Are you claiming to be perfect?”
-Many concede that they are not “perfect,” and no one will ever be “perfect” because they believe that at least in this lifetime, it is impossible to attain perfection.
+The common defence to the one calling for perfection is that we are all sinners and we will continue to sin till Christ returns.
+They will say, 'Do you not also sin?' or, 'Are you claiming to be perfect?'
+Many will concede that they are not perfect and no one will ever be perfect because they believe that in this lifetime it is impossible to attain perfection.

 Is there any truth to this?

-This article will attempt to explore the definition of the term “perfect” according to Scriptural rather than the eisegesis of appealing to popular religious opinions of hired pulpiteers who love to make up their various definitions for the word “perfect.”
-The fact is to even bring up the word perfection will immediately bring contention because they have been conditioned to believe in religious double-minded definitions according to their particular denominational name brand.
+This article will attempt to explore the definition of the term 'perfect' according to Scriptural rather than the eisegesis of appealing to popular religious opinions.
+The fact is to even bring up the word perfection will immediately bring contention because many have been conditioned to believe in religious double-minded definitions according to their particular denominational name brand.